Skip to main content

 How to modify attributes for only a fraction of a line item?

-When you need to modify attributes for only a fraction of a line item (e.g., changing the customization for 1 unit out of an existing 5), the system utilizes an atomic Cancel-and-Add workflow via the updateDirectToConsumerOrder mutation.
+When you need to modify attributes for only a fraction of a line item (e.g., changing the customisation for 1 unit out of an existing 5), the system utilizes an atomic Cancel-and-Add workflow via the updateDirectToConsumerOrder mutation.

 Instead of "editing" the existing line, you are essentially splitting it: removing the target quantity from the original line and instantly replacing it with a new, correctly configured line.